-To make deliberate false accusations of discrimination, sexual misconduct, or harassment violates this policy.
-In such instances, the Complainant will be subject to disciplinary action.
+It is a violation of this Policy to make deliberate false statements or knowingly submit false information in the investigation or grievance proceedings of conduct covered under this Policy and the Title IX Grievance Process.
+In such instances, the parties may be subject to disciplinary action.
 The level of discipline will depend on the severity of the false claim and may include, but is not limited to: probation, suspension, expulsion, or termination.

-Failure to prove a claim of discrimination, sexual misconduct, or harassment does not constitute proof of a false and/or malicious accusation.
+Failure to prove a claim of discrimination, harassment, or sexual misconduct does not constitute proof of a false and/or malicious accusation.